* May gets backing, some crackdown on Russian spies may follow

 But in Brussels, May had to convince more dovish states including Greece, Hungary and Bulgaria, that they should blame Russia squarely over the attack.

 Both had held off to see who else would join.
+Diplomats said several other countries were considering expulsions.

-Highlighting the bloc's familiar divisions on how to handle Russia, Slovakia's new prime minister, Peter Pellegrini, said he wanted "constructive dialog" with Moscow despite the poisoning of the Skripals.
+Highlighting the bloc's familiar divisions on how to handle Russia, Slovakia's new prime minister, Peter Pellegrini, said he wanted "constructive dialogue" with Moscow despite the poisoning of the Skripals.
 British authorities say the pair have been critically ill since the attack by a Soviet-designed, military-grade nerve agent called Novichok.

 "The European Union and its member states should also continue to bolster their capabilities to address hybrid threats, including in the areas of cyber, strategic communication and counter-intelligence," the leaders said.